tidepool-org/development/README.md

 To upload diabetes device data to your local Tidepool, first make sure the [Tidepool Uploader](https://tidepool.org/products/tidepool-uploader) is installed on your computer.
 Follow the directions at https://tidepool.org/products/tidepool-uploader.

 After installing and launching the Tidepool Uploader, _but before logging in_, right-click on the "Log In" button.
-From the popup menu displayed, first select "Change server" and then select "Local".
+From the popup menu displayed, first select "Change server" and then select "localhost".
 This directs the Tidepool Uploader to upload data to the running local Tidepool rather than our production servers.
 Then, login to the Tidepool Uploader using the account just created.

 NOTE: If you wish to upload to our official, production Tidepool later, you'll have to repeat these instructions, but select the "Production" server instead.
-Please do not use any server other than "Local" or "Production", unless explicitly instructed to do so by Tidepool staff.
+Please do not use any server other than "localhost" or "Production", unless explicitly instructed to do so by Tidepool staff.

 ## Data Retention